 Your buying guide to the best tablets in 2017

 You'll notice that quite a lot of the tablets reviewed below were reviewed a year or more ago.
 That's because the tablet market has slowed down significantly.
 A few key models were launched recently, though.
 Apple has just announced a new 9.7-inch iPad, but we haven't reviewed this yet.
 However, given that it has a faster processor and costs £339, it's easy to recommend buying this instead of an iPad Air 2.
-Samsung updated the Galaxy Tab S2, and you can read our hands-on review of the Tab S3.
-We're waiting for Samsung to send us a tablet for testing.
+Samsung updated the Galaxy Tab S2, and you can read our review of the Galaxy Tab S3 which is a strong contender.

-New tablets are coming from other manufacturers.
-Top of our list of rumours is a new Google Nexus 7 which would be a follow up to one of our favourite tablets ever, but might be made by the firm itself this time around under the Pixel 7 name.
+New tablets are coming from other manufacturers and while we'd still like a new Google Nexus 7 it might never happen.
 Also make sure you keep an eye out for Microsoft's Surface Pro 5 and check out the best new tablets coming in 2017 for more.

 Which is best: Android, iPad or Windows?